 - Complete the header.

 - To add operations, hold the pointer on the column, click the add/delete button, and then choose Select Existing Activities.
-Minitab Workspace calculates the cycle time and the takt time for each operation and shows the results in a bar chart.
+Engage calculates the cycle time and the takt time for each operation and shows the results in a bar chart.

 - Enter "what-if" cycle times for the operations, and then view a bar chart that compares the actual values and the what-if values.